Is this is the Mr Bond we’ve been expecting…? SPECTRE (2015) #Review

 And a meaty tale it is too.
 Unusually for a Bond movie, we’re treated to several ongoing story threads which eventually dovetail into an explosive finale.
 Although it’s still very much a Bond movie, there’s an almost ensemble feel at times as M (Ralph Feinnes), Moneypenny (Naomie Harris) and Q (Ben Wishaw) get more to do than ever before.
 Even trusty old Bill Tanner (Rory Kinnear) gets to have a bit of fun, even if he doesn’t look like he’s enjoying it.

 Veteran Bond writers John Logan, Neal Purvis and Robert Wade set out to write a love letter to the Bond movies, reaching back not only to envelop “Casino Royale”, “Quantum Of Solace” and “Skyfall” into an over-arching ultimate conspiracy but also hitting many of the high notes of the entire Bond back catalogue.
-The plot feels ‘ripped from the front pages’ but the film prefers to focus on the Bond’s more personal quest, leaving the supporting characters to pursue the larger threat.
+The plot feels “ripped from the front pages” (or more accurately ripped from the Marvel Cinematic Universe) but the film prefers to focus on the Bond’s more personal quest, leaving the supporting characters to pursue the larger threat.

-While action packed and intriguing, the film has a curiously languid pace.
-It’s not necessarily a bad thing but the generous running time of 148 minutes may provoke some fidgeting.
-The camera lingers lovingly on the many exotic vistas and spectacular locations and a surprising amount of the film occurs without dialogue yet still manages to convey the story.
+While action-packed and intriguing, SPECTRE has a curiously languid pace, rendering it a little inert and – gasp – a trifle dull and, as a result, the generous running time of 148 minutes may provoke some fidgeting.
+The camera lingers lovingly on the many exotic vistas and spectacular locations with a surprising amount of the film passing without dialogue, it feels like it’s drifting a little too far from the style that makes Bond distinctive.
+Arty for arts’ sake does not a Bond film make.

-More expansive than its predecessor yet still oddly domestically rooted, “SPECTRE” fails to make the next leap on from “Skyfall” but doesn’t fall back either.
-It’s a glossy, action-travelogue that feels both fresh and familiar.
+Broader in scope than its predecessor yet undeniably shallower despite its pretensions of continuity, “SPECTRE” fails to make the next leap on from “Skyfall” but doesn’t fall too far back either.
+It’s a glossy, action-travelogue that feels both different and familiar.
 He might be taciturn and dismissive in interviews but Daniel Craig is a great Bond and is clearly still enjoying it.